 Rather than breaking things down by gender or race, this theory suggests that bullying is a local cultural response to the ethos of the group or school.
 Small groups band together to protect themselves from the threat of the outsider.
 In this sense, bullying is not performed by individuals but by a group or mob.
 Bullies may see themselves as not to blame for their actions.
 This can be difficult to counteract, but utilising the group towards a comm, on the goal of shared concern, may stamp out the unwanted activity.

-Dan Olweus has done a huge amount of research in this area, looking at data from over 130,000 questionnaire datasets.
+Dan Olweus has conducted extensive research in this area, examining data from over 130,000 questionnaire datasets.
 His data has also helped bust a few myths about bullying.
 It does not depend on class or school size (though more prominent schools and classes have a proportionally higher absolute number of bullies and victims).
 There was no association between poor grades and bullying activity.
-And finally, there appears to be no link between external appearance (freckly, wearing glasses, being overweight) and bullying.
+Finally, there appears to be no link between external appearance (freckly, wearing glasses, being overweight) and bullying.

 What happens to the bullies?